Study Shows Moms Who Earn More Than Dads Still Do More Housework

-A gendered housework study out of the University of Bath is revealing some interesting data on just who bears the brunt of housework and honestly, no mom will be surprised.
-Dr. Joanna Syrda’s work, “Gendered Housework: Spousal Relative Income, Parenthood and Traditional Gender Identity Norms,” studies the relationship of married parents where the mother earns the most and how this “non-traditional” relationship impacts the housework gap.
+A gendered housework study out of the University of Bath is revealing some interesting data on just who bears the brunt of housework, and honestly, no mom will be surprised.
+Dr. Joanna Syrda’s work, “Gendered Housework: Spousal Relative Income, Parenthood, and Traditional Gender Identity Norms,” studies the relationship between married parents where the mother earns the most, and how this “non-traditional” set-up impacts the housework gap.

-To clarify, Dr. Syrda’s study defines housework as tasks like cooking, cleaning and other household actions that aren’t necessarily related to childcare.
-Her paper reviews a U.S. study that monitored 6,000 heterosexual couples and the impact of having children on the relationship of housework and spousal relative income.
+To clarify, Dr. Syrda’s study defines housework as tasks like cooking, cleaning, and other household actions that aren’t necessarily related to childcare.
+Her paper reviews a U.S. study that monitored 6,000 heterosexual couples and the impact of having children on the relationship between housework and spousal relative income.

 mothers have more housework